obiuniq: dereplicate sequence data sets

 are exactly the same. obiuniq

-scans through all input sequences, groups the
+scans through all input sequences, grouping the duplicates and writing one record per group in

 fasta